OpenWebAdvocacy/website/src/pages/apple-attempts-killing-webapps.md

 ---
 title: 'Immediate Action Needed!'
 permalink: '/apple-attempts-killing-webapps/'
-metaDesc: 'Apple has officially announced that they attempting to kill web apps in the EU, which will have ramifications worldwide'
+metaDesc: 'Apple has officially announced that they are attempting to kill web apps in the EU, which will have ramifications worldwide'
 layout: 'layouts/page.njk'
 ---

-**Apple has officially announced that they attempting to kill web apps in the EU, which will have ramifications worldwide.**
+**Apple has officially announced that they are attempting to kill web apps in the EU, which will have ramifications worldwide.**

 ## ACT NOW